trulysimple/.github/CONTRIBUTING.md

 ## Submitting

-When submitting your changes, a _pre-push_ hook will execute at least the following steps:
+When submitting your changes, a _pre-push_ hook will execute at least one of the following steps:

 - verify the branch name
 - add a changeset